psychogenic/tt06-analog-wowa/docs/info.md

 Using a conservative 50MHz clock, this means that readings can be done in about 1.75 microseconds with calibration, and 1.2 us without.
 Assuming we need to cal every 3 samples, this gives the ADC a throughput of around 720k samples per second, or more than 560ksps if you want to keep it simple and calibrate before every measurement, on a 50MHz clock.

+These are _theoretical_ maxima, of course.
+I haven't even tried to drive things this fast in sim, though that is planned.

 ### Analog